-A common question I see is “when do I put out my hummingbird feeder in [insert your state]?”
+A common question I see is “when do I put out my hummingbird feeder?”
 Because of migratory patterns of the 17 different species of hummingbirds found in North America, the answer varies from state to state.
-I’ve compiled a list of all 50 U.S. states below telling you when to put out your hummingbird feeder for each state along with some helpful info about the hummingbirds specific to each state.
+I’ve compiled a list of all 50 U.S. states below telling you when to put out hummingbird feeders for each state along with some helpful info about the hummingbirds specific to each state.

 Many of these states are going to have similar or identical dates that I’ll recommend you put out your feeders, due to similar weather patterns, geographic location and migration routes.
 However there are plenty of regional differences, and this list will make a great reference for many people (including myself).

 As a general rule, hummingbirds prefer warmer weather so March – May is going to be a good time to put your feeders out for most states.

 With coastal and southern states like Florida, parts of Texas, or states like Nevada where Anna’s hummingbirds stay year round, you may consider leaving them out all year.